 4 varieties

-Korean peppers are central to gochugaru (chili flakes) and gochujang (chili paste) — two ingredients that define Korean fermentation and cooking traditions.
+Korean peppers are central to gochugaru (chili flakes) and gochujang (chili paste).
+Both ingredients shape Korean fermentation and cooking traditions.

 4 varieties 6 comparisons 1 heat levels